 The CDC recommends washing with soap and water for at least 20 seconds after using the bathroom, before eating and after blowing your nose or sneezing.
 It also advises to avoid touching your eyes, nose and mouth and to frequently clean objects and surfaces you touch often.

-Simple cloth masks that cover the mouth and nose can prevent virus transmission from such individuals when they are out buying groceries or seeking medical care, according to the memos obtained by Post.
+Simple cloth masks that cover the mouth and nose can prevent virus transmission from individuals when they are out buying groceries or seeking medical care.

-There are specialized masks — known as N95 masks because they filter out 95% of airborne particles — that are more effective, but the masks are difficult to use without training and should be reserved for front-line health workers.
-Those masks must be fitted and tested to work properly.
+Federal officials said that surgical masks and N95 respirator masks should be reserved for those on the front lines of fighting the spread of the infection.
+N95 masks must be fitted and tested to work properly.
 The same goes for exam gloves, which can get contaminated just like our hands.
 There’s no need for them if you’re washing your hands properly and often.

 Is hand sanitizer effective against COVID-19?